Tax & Treasury Information

 Do you have a new telephone # or email address?

-We are building our database of contact information and we'd like to have your phone number and email address in the event that we need to contact you regarding a payment, check or account issue.
-Please update your contact information at the township office or by calling the Treasury department at 810-794-9303.
+We are building our database of contact information and we'd like to have your phone number and email address in the event that we need to contact you regarding a payment, address or account question.
+Please update your contact information at the township office or by calling the Treasury department at

 General Property Tax Information

 Property taxes are based on the taxable value of a property multiplied by the millage rates set by the various taxing units.

 On July 1, the SUMMER TAX BILL is mailed and becomes a lien on the property, due and payable, without interest, until September 14, by 6pm (if weekend or holiday, then the next business day).
 Beginning September 15th, 1% interest per month or fraction of a month is added to the taxes after the due date.

 On February 15, 3% penalty is also added to all unpaid bills.

 The summer tax bill collects the tax levies for St Clair County Operating, State Education Tax, St Clair County RESA and Algonac Community School District.